Hydra-1303/tkg-bootstrap/README.md

  3 - The machine were packer will run, needs OVFtool.

 ### Building
-First you need to update values on bootstrap-builder.json file.
+First you need to update values on bootstrap-builder.json file and then run the following command:

 ```bash
 ./build-bootstrap.sh
 ```

-To build a VM OVA with all the Tanzu CLI and other tools.
+at the end you will have a VM OVA with all the Tanzu CLI and other tools.

 ### Running